Punam Krishan

-Punam Krishan (born 28 May 1983) is a Scottish doctor, TV personality and author.
+Punam Krishan (born 28 May 1983) is a Scottish doctor, TV personality, and author.
 Born in Glasgow, she married Sandesh Gulhane and took a post at a medical partnership but left after burning out and became a locum general practitioner (GP).
 She has presented the BBC Scotland series Laid Bare, appeared on Morning Live and The Weakest Link, and written a Glasgow Times medical column and children's book.
 In 2024, she placed eleventh on the twenty-second series of Strictly Come Dancing with her professional dance partner Gorka Márquez.

 Life and career

 Punam Krishan was born 28 May 1983 in Glasgow, and grew up in a small tenement flat with her younger sister and extended family.
-Her parents had an arranged marriage, and moved from Kapurthala in Punjab to Scotland in the late 1970s, where her father owned a corner shop.
-She told Susan Swarbrick of The Herald in July 2019 that education was important to her family, with her parents taking the view that she was either going to become a "doctor, lawyer, accountant, or a failure", and described herself in January 2019 as "raised in equal parts on curry and Irn-Bru".
+Her father owned a corner shop.
+Her parents moved from Kapurthala in Punjab to Scotland in the late 1970s, where they had an arranged marriage.
+Punam has stated that she was "raised in equal parts on curry and Irn-Bru" and that education was important to her family, with her parents taking the view that she was either going to become a "doctor, lawyer, accountant, or a failure".

-Krishan went to Hillhead Primary School, Notre Dame High School, and the University of Glasgow, where she studied medicine.
+Krishan went to Hillhead Primary School, Notre Dame High School, and the University of Glasgow, where she studied medicine for ten years.
 She failed her third-year exams the first time round and had to retake them.
-After graduating in 2006, Krishan took a post at a medical partnership, but left in September 2017 after burning out, and took a post as a locum (a substitute for a physician).
-She stated in April 2018 article for Pulse Today that she had "learned the hard way to live without patient 'satisfaction'", and went viral the following January after tweeting an exchange between her practice's receptionist and a racist patient.
 In 2011, she married Sandesh Gulhane, another doctor, who went on to become a Member of the Scottish Parliament and the health spokesman for the Scottish Conservative Party.
+She spent six years working as a general practitioner before burning out and taking a post as a locum (a substitute for a physician).

-In October 2019, Krishan began presenting Laid Bare for BBC Scotland, in which patients were given a comprehensive medical check-up and then given a dressing down by Krishan.
-Writing that month, Swarbrick described her interrogations as "a living post-mortem".
-During the COVID-19 pandemic in the United Kingdom, she wrote for the Glasgow Times each week about health and her experiences as a doctor.
-By October 2021, she had begun making appearances on Morning Live and on BBC Radio Scotland.
-In June 2022, she published a children's book, How to Be a Doctor and Other Life-Saving Jobs.
-She appeared on The Weakest Link that December.
+In January 2019, Krishan went viral after tweeting an exchange between her practice's receptionist and a racist patient.
+In June of 2019, Krishnan started collaborating with BBC The Social, a talent development project, by BBC Scotland.
+Her content on The Social quickly gained traction and was shared widely across social media platforms.
+That October, Krishan began presenting Laid Bare for BBC Scotland, in which patients were given a comprehensive medical check-up and then interrogated by Krishan.
+Writing that month, Susan Swarbrick described her interrogations as "a living post-mortem".
+During the COVID-19 pandemic in the United Kingdom, Krishan wrote for the Glasgow Times each week about health and her experiences as a doctor.

+"Each spread addresses a key question.
+What do doctors do?
+Why do we need them?
+What character traits are essential for health care, and how can kids try to develop those skills?
+How are doctors trained?
+What happens if you get sick?"